 Staying active is vital at any age, but as we get older, how we prepare for physical activity becomes increasingly important.
 An exercise warmup for seniors can make a huge difference in staying strong, healthy, and injury-free.

-Warm-ups serve not only to elevate the core body temperature but also to prepare the heart, muscles, and joints for the demands of physical exertion.
+Warm-ups elevate the core body temperature and prepare the heart, muscles, and joints for the demands of physical exertion.
 This is particularly crucial in cooler temperatures, where the risk of heart strain increases.

 This article focuses on the significance and methodology of an optimal exercise warm-up for seniors, a crucial step in maintaining a healthy and active lifestyle.
 We’ll explore the benefits of warm-ups, the difference between dynamic and static stretching, and provide specific warm-up exercises tailored for seniors.